Gordon, New South Wales: History

 The name 'Gordon' first appears as the name of the survey parish covering most of the upper north shore, assigned by the NSW Surveyor-General Sir Thomas Mitchell.
 This is believed to commemorate Sir Willoughby Gordon, with whom he had served during the Peninsular War and who was the quartermaster-general of the regiment in which Mitchell had served.
 The survey parish, and later suburb and municipality of Willoughby also commemorates his name.

 Settlement of the area commenced about 1820.
 The early settlement at Gordon was originally known as Lane Cove.
 The earliest school at 'Lane Cove', as Gordon was then known, was established at the behest of Governor Macquarie in 1816.
 The first Lane Cove Post Office opened on 1 February 1860.
 The name of the village and Post Office was changed to Gordon, after the Gordondale estate of Robert McIntosh, on 1 June 1879.
-Gordon Railway Station on the North Shore Line was built in 1888.
-Its completion in 1890 dramatically changed Gordon, facilitating residential suburban development.

-The first meeting of the Ku-ring-gai Shire Council was held at the Parish Hall of St John's Anglican Church in Gordon on 8 December 1906.
-In 1911, a small Shire Council building was built on what is today the Pacific Highway, where Gordon currently remains the administration of local government.

-In the period after World War II, Gordon underwent significant growth.
-The suburb's population boomed and the demand for residential areas increased.
-The improvement of transport networks, like the Pacific Highway, made areas like Gordon more accessible to people working in Sydney's city centre.

 In the late 20th century Gordon was the Australian headquarters of Sun Microsystems Australia (opposite the present Gordon library site).
 It also had a significant Ikea store on the corner of the Pacific Highway and Ryde Road (opposite the former 3M site on the northern or Pymble side of the intersection, circa 2014-2020 under legally frustrated intent to renovate for use by Bunnings).